Operational Efficiency

 People

-• Where capacity is stuck on low-value work instead of the real job
+• Capacity stuck on low-value work

 • Process